September 25, 2023

 Lafayette and American Coney Island in Detroit, Michigan

 If you’re visiting Detroit, don’t miss out on a delicious Detroit coney dog.
 The coney dog is Detroit’s twist on the hot dog.
 Made of a beef hot dog, slathered with chili and mustard, and finally topped with raw onions, a coney dog is best eaten with hands.
-The city has several coney dog shops that offer various flavors; but, if you are looking for some original coney dogs, try out the American Coney Island and Lafayette Coney Island joints.
+The city has several coney dog shops that offer various flavors; but if you want some original coney dogs, try out the American Coney Island and Lafayette Coney Island joints.

 Many folks are surprised to know that Michigan is home to several styles of Coney island hot dogs.
 Besides Detroit, Jackson, Flint, and Kalamazoo Coney sauce flavors bring a unique blend to the state.